CappePolito/CI2024_lab3/README.md

 The second best is lab3.0  , with a very big ram usage

-The worse performer is lab3.2 , also with a reduced ram usage.
+The worse performer is lab3.2 , also with a reduced ram usage
-.

 .

 Table for a 4x4 with 10_000 RANDOMIZED STEPS